r2shaji/YOLO_Unet/README.md

 ```
 python main.py --mode test --config "path/to/config.json"
 ```

+#### For reconstruction head testing

 Inputs the blur image folder.

-#### For reconstruction head testing

 Outputs the reconstructed images.

 #### For classification head testing

+Inputs the sharp image folder.
 Outputs the confusion matrix chart and prints the score.

 ### Configuration File